binlin1973/Mini_SIP_server_RUST/README.md

 }

-For a deeper dive into the state machine and full usage instructions, see:
+For a deeper dive into the state machine, see:

 State Machine Design.pdf